-This article will cover everything regarding the Spain Golden Visa program, what that means for investors, and alternatives to Spanish residency.
+This article will cover everything regarding the Spain Golden Visa program, what that means for investors, and alternatives to Spanish and EU residency

 The Spain Golden Visa program ended on April 3, 2025, and is no longer accepting applications.